Time to spread the peace, starting with ourselves. Here are a few ideas to get you started on International Day of Peace…

 How to commemorate the International Day of Peace

-Peace should start with yourself, and maybe that weekly yoga sesh will do the trick but really, what better way to celebrate than giving yourself a pat on the back for keeping the peace (mostly) in your own world.
-Let’s face it, you’ve survived so far, from awkward teens and expat brats to cool, successful mums.
-Give yourself a high five for making it to adulthood in one (mostly) unspoiled piece.
-Carve out space for some ‘you’ time (even 10 minutes a day of self care helps).
+Peace should start with yourself, and maybe that weekly yoga sesh will do the trick, but really, what better way to celebrate than giving yourself a pat on the back for keeping the peace (mostly) in your own world.
+Let’s face it, you’ve survived so far from awkward teens and expat brats to navigating difficult relationships and fitting in with other mums at the school gate.
+Give yourself a high five for making it thus far in one piece.
+Carve out space for some ‘you’ time (even 10 minutes a day of self-care helps).

-Start the kids off on the right foot by helping them understand and regulate their own emotions, whether it’s through fun picture books or mindful parenting – hey, whatever works.
-Work off that excess energy at one of Singapore’s heartland playgrounds or stop and smell the roses at some of Singapore’s most beautiful gardens.
-If the weather’s bad, some gardening might do the trick or get crafty and create a work of art.
-Teens might be a little harder to please but it’s important to stay strong against that teen angst without getting angsty yourself.
-If all else fails, bundle up the whole family and get away for a bit, – sea breeze and sunshine is always good for the soul.
+Start the kids off on the right foot by helping them understand and regulate their emotions, whether through fun picture books or mindful parenting – hey, whatever works.
+Let the kiddos burn off that excess energy at one of Singapore’s heartland playgrounds, or stop and smell the roses at some of Singapore’s most beautiful gardens.
+If the weather’s bad, a spot of gardening might do the trick or get crafty and create a work of art.
+Teens might be a little harder to please, but staying strong against that teen angst is important without getting angsty yourself.
+If all else fails, bundle up the whole family and get away for a bit – sea breeze and sunshine are always good for the soul.

 3. Give back to your community